AdRoll/baker/content/en/docs/How Tos/baker_components.md

 ```

 Baker users might want to use Baker TOML files to store application-specific configuration.
-The `User` fields lists user-defined configurations structures which aren't strictly
+The `User` field lists user-defined configurations structures which aren't strictly
 useful to Baker.

 To learn more about this topic, read the